Dog or Puppy Packing List

-Hiking or camping with a dog is so much fun but it does require a few more considerations.
-You need to have the right equipment to keep him comfortable, safe, and hydrated.
+Hiking or camping with a dog is so much fun, but it does require a few more considerations to keep your pooch safe and comfortable.
+You will both be happier if you have the right equipment to keep him comfortable, safe, and hydrated.
 Below are the dog essentials for outdoor trips.

-As long as there's not ice you probably don't need dog booties but if you take your dog out for a long day make sure you pay attention to him towards the end and after you get home.
-You may notice later that he's licking his feet because his paws are sore or bleeding or he's walking strange.
+As long as there's no ice, you probably don't need dog booties but if you take your dog out for a long day make sure you pay attention to how he is walking towards the end and after you get home.
+You may notice later that your pup is licking his feet because his paws are sore or bleeding or he's walking strangely.
 Check out the pads of his feet and if they're overly cracked and especially if they're bleeding you need to pick up a paw salve from your local pet store.
-Applying twice a daily for a day or two is all they need to heal up.
+Applying twice a day for a day or two is all they need to heal up.

-In addition to your typical human medical supplies, and add in these for your dog:
+In addition to your typical human medical supplies, add in these for your dog:

 - Paw salve